gouthamKurapati13/AI-Medical-Voice-Agent/README.md

-# Doctor AI Agent
+# AI Medical Agent

-A Next.js application that provides an AI-powered medical assistant with real-time voice conversation capabilities.
+A college project showcasing a Next.js application that provides an AI-powered medical assistant with real-time voice conversation capabilities.

 ## Features